Most Popular Back Pain Articles

 Anyone who wants to do Foundation Training must learn “The Founder,” the key basic exercise.
 The Founder disperses your weight through the posterior chains, helping to reinforce proper movement while strengthening the entire back of your body.
 This excellent exercise can help reverse the effects of frequent and prolonged sitting that may lead to back pain.
 To learn how to do the Founder, watch this video:

-You should also include high-intensity sessions in your exercise routine, although you only need to do these once or twice a week at the most.
+You should also include high-intensity sessions, like Peak Fitness, in your exercise routine, although you only need to do these once or twice a week at the most.
 You should also include exercises that not only challenge your body intensely, but also promote muscle strength, balance, and flexibility.
 Remember to build up your abdominals to avoid back pain.
 And, as mentioned above, always do some stretching and warm-ups before engaging in strenuous physical activity.

 Remember, though, that just because you exercise regularly doesn’t mean that you can justify your long hours spent sitting.
 In fact, even if you're fairly physically active, you may still succumb to back pain and other health problems if you spend most of your day behind a desk or on the couch.
 This phenomenon is called the "active couch potato effect."
 In order to avoid this, you must make it a habit to break the pattern of sitting as frequently as possible.
 Dr. Goodman says: